 In this tutorial, we will show you how to install Ntopng on CentOS 6.
 For those of you who didn’t know, Ntopng is a relatively useful tool if you are looking to monitor different network protocols on your servers.
 It provides a bunch of tools for monitoring various protocols, traffic variants, and yes, bandwidth across multiple time frames. ntopng is based on libpcap and it has been written in a portable way in order to virtually run on every Unix platform, macOS, and on Win32 as well.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation Ntopng on CentOS 6.
+I will show you the step-by-step installation Ntopng on CentOS 6.

 Install Ntopng on CentOS 6

 Step 1.
-First, we need to add the EPEL repository in our system.
+First, we need to add the EPEL repository to our system.

 ## RHEL/CentOS 6 64-Bit ## # wget http://download.fedoraproject.org/pub/epel/6/x86_64/epel-release-6-8.noarch.rpm # rpm -ivh epel-release-6-8.noarch.rpm

 ## RHEL/CentOS 6 32-Bit ## # wget http://download.fedoraproject.org/pub/epel/6/i386/epel-release-6-8.noarch.rpm # rpm -ivh epel-release-6-8.noarch.rpm